The 2019 Annual Conference, at The Hayes, Swanwick, Derbyshire.

 Workshop: Empathy – Learning to walk in another’s shoes

-Jonathan’s presentation, on day one of the conference, is entitled, ‘Alice and the caterpillar: mining the meaning of empathy in hospice and palliative care chaplaincy.’
-He will also be providing a workshop: ‘Empathy – Learning to walk in another’s shoes.’
+Jonathan’s presentation, on day one of the conference, was entitled, ‘Alice and the caterpillar: mining the meaning of empathy in hospice and palliative care chaplaincy.’
+He also provided a workshop: ‘Empathy – Learning to walk in another’s shoes.’

 Presentation: Practical Issues for Chaplaincy moving forward